New protocols for police, Fire and EMS responding to medical calls

 But on medical calls now, Hood says firefighters go in first and cops hang back waiting for the all-clear signal.

-Terry Hood says, “we are taking care of them now so they are not walking into a hot environment.
-And if the p.d. comes in we have tyvex suits and masks and gloves for them so they are not exposed to it.”
+“We are taking care of them now so they are not walking into a hot environment.
+And if the PD comes in we have Tyvex suits and masks and gloves for them so they are not exposed to it,” said Hood.

-Tim Eads says, “there are shortages of masks and other things across the country. most agencies have a very few of these masks. so the priority for masks are for health care professionals and firefighters who have to get close to treat a patient. you have to treat a patient like everyone has Covid 19.”
+“There are shortages of masks and other things across the country.
+Most agencies have a very few of these masks.
+So, the priority for masks are for health care professionals and firefighters who have to get close to treat a patient.
+You have to treat a patient like everyone has COVID-19,” said Eads.

-Chief Eads says calls are down, but his officers are still making arrests.

 Stay with News 2 for continuing coverage of the COVID-19 Pandemic.